 The worst thing you can do when you stumble is to let it break you down and allow yourself to give up altogether.
 A lapse in judgment is no reason to give up entirely — instead, you can use these moments as a way to learn and grow.
 Recognizing the mistake, addressing it head on and forgiving yourself for allowing it to happen are critical steps in moving past speed bumps in your resolution.

 Regardless of whether you’re in active recovery or not, coping with new changes isn’t always easy.
 How you choose to react the first time you stumble in your resolution can make you stronger the next time around, or it can cause you to spiral out of control and end up on the wrong path.
 When you can forgive yourself for a mistake, you help ensure that you stay committed and continue changing your life for the better.

 Accept That Mistakes Are Inevitable

-I don’t care who you are, where you’re from, or what you’re good at … mistakes will be made.
-What matters is how we deal with them.
-Why are we so quick to shame ourselves when we do something wrong, or feel guilty about what we can’t change?
-The sooner we brush off the past and accept the parts that can’t be rewritten, the easier it will be to write the story we’ve always wanted for ourselves.
-And guess what?
-Mistakes are still going to be made, but it’s ultimately up to us when it comes to how we go about fixing them.
+Regardless of who you are, where you’re from or what you’re good at, it’s impossible to avoid mistakes.
+What matters is how you deal with them.
+Many people are quick to shame themselves when they do something wrong, and many more feel guilt about things they can’t change.
+The sooner you brush off the past and accept the parts that can’t be rewritten, the easier it will be to write the story you’ve always wanted for yourself.
+Mistakes are still going to be made, but it’s ultimately up to you to determine how you handle them.